Emmanuel-Roy/Emoo-Boy/README.md

 ## Foreword:

-### ALL THE GAMES SHOWN AND TESTED ARE ONES THAT I OWN AND DUMPED.
+### ALL THE GAMES SHOWN AND TESTED ARE ONES THAT I OWN AND DUMPED PERSONALLY!

 ### I do NOT advocate for piracy or any unauthorized use of Nintendo Intellectual Property.

+### ALL RIGHTS RESERVED TO NINTENDO

 ## Introduction:
 The Nintendo Gameboy system is one of the most beloved devices of all time, selling a combined 118.69 million units worldwide, one of which ended up in the hands of my family.